marksteve/trello-mailgun/README.md

 # Trello-Mailgun

-Trello cards thru email using Mailgun mailboxes
+Add Trello cards through email by sending to a Mailgun mailbox and CC'ing board members